-We have activated clinical trial sites and are dosing patients in our VOICE clinical trial.
-In order to complete the VOICE clinical program, including, if required, completing a second Phase 3 confirmatory clinical trial, we will require additional funding in the millions or tens of millions of dollars (depending on if we have consummated a collaboration or partnership or neither for Validive), or find a suitable pharmaceutical partner, both of which we are planning to pursue within the next 12 months.
+We are working towards initiating enrollment for our MNPR-101-Zr Phase 1 dosimetry clinical trial.
+If the tumor uptake, biodistribution, and safety look encouraging in this Phase 1 dosimetry trial, we may proceed to evaluate the efficacy in humans of a therapeutically radio-labeled version of MNPR-101 bound to an isotope such as Ac-225, which will require additional funding or finding a suitable pharmaceutical partner.
 There can be no assurance that any such events will occur.
-We have also initiated and commenced dosing in our Phase 1b camsirubicin clinical trial.
 We intend to continue evaluating drug product candidates for the purpose of growing our pipeline.
-Identifying and securing high-quality compounds usually takes time and related expenses; however, our spending could be significantly accelerated in 2023 and onward if additional drug product candidates are acquired and enter clinical development.
-In this event, we may be required to expand our management team, and pay higher contract manufacturing costs, contract research organization fees, other clinical program, additional long-term funding is needed to commercialize Validive, if approved, and otherwise generally to support our current and future product candidates through clinical trials, approval processes and, if applicable, commercialization.
+Identifying and securing high-quality compounds usually takes time and related expenses; however, our spending could be significantly accelerated in 2024 and onward if additional drug product candidates are acquired and enter clinical development.
+In this event, we may be required to expand our management team, and pay higher contract manufacturing costs, contract research organization fees, other clinical development costs and insurance costs that are not currently projected.
+Additional long-term funding is needed to generally to support our current and future product candidates through clinical trials, approval processes and, if applicable, commercialization.

-Until we can generate a sufficient amount of product revenue to finance our cash requirements, we expect to finance our future cash needs primarily through a combination of equity offerings, including the usage of our Capital on DemandTM Sales Agreement with JonesTrading, debt financings, strategic collaborations and grant funding.
+Until we can generate a sufficient amount of product revenue to finance our cash requirements, we expect to finance our future cash needs primarily through a combination of equity offerings, including at-the-market sales programs, debt financings, strategic collaborations and grant funding.
 To the extent that we raise additional capital through the sale of equity or convertible debt securities, the ownership interest of our current stockholders will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect our current stockholders' rights.
 Debt financing, if available, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.
 If we raise additional funds through marketing and distribution arrangements or other collaborations, strategic alliances or licensing arrangements with other parties, we likely will have to share or relinquish valuable rights to our technologies, future revenue streams, research programs or drug product candidates or grant licenses on terms that may not be favorable to us, which will reduce our future returns and affect our future operating flexibility.
 If we are unable to raise additional funds through equity or debt financings when needed, we may be required to delay, limit, reduce or terminate our pipeline product development or commercialization efforts or grant rights to others to develop and market drug product candidates that we would otherwise prefer to develop and market ourselves.